-If it leans more toward the right of the spectrum, the problem is likely a good fit to focus on for the Mayors Challenge.
+If it leans more toward the right of the spectrum, the problem is likely a good fit to focus on.
 If it leans more toward the left, revisit your 5 whys and try another problem statement.

 Impacted Residents

 Fill out the template for three different profiles of residents who are impacted by your problem.